Bezels & Blades - Tools With A Purpose

 While some cultures see this practice as taboo, signifying the severing of a friendship or wishing ill on the recipient, the symbolic meaning of gifting a knife is profound.
 This is particularly true in military and intelligence circles where deployments, graduations, and joint operations are often commemorated with knives.
 The Yarborough knife is one notable example, having historically been gifted to graduates of the U.S. Army Special Forces Qualification Course.

-Father & Son - A Right Of Passage
+Father & Son - A Rite of Passage

 When I was eight years old, my father gave me a simple Swiss Army knife.
-It cost next to nothing but at the time it meant everything to me.
-It was more than “just a knife”, it was a symbol of responsibility and a milestone towards reaching manhood, a lesson in consequences.
+It cost next to nothing, but at the time it meant everything to me.
+It was more than “just a knife”; it was a symbol of responsibility and a milestone towards reaching manhood, a lesson in consequences.
 Today, the knife is long gone, but an inch-long scar remains on my left pointer finger.
-I have carried on this tradition, presenting my sons knives at specific milestones in their lives, and will give them watches as they get older.
+I have carried on this tradition, presenting my sons' knives at specific milestones in their lives, and will give them watches as they get older (my oldest son now has a matching scar).

 When I graduated from university, my father gave me my first real timepiece, a Jaeger-LeCoultre Master Hometime.
 At the time, I didn’t realize its significance, but in hindsight, it was a pivotal moment in my life and a lesson in appreciation of time.
 While I wear the watch less today, it bears the scars of over a decade of hard use (something not necessarily advisable for a JLC dress watch).